Gurudayal19/ev101-scripts/L1 Welcome to EV101 course/A bit of history.md

-Understanding Understanding the history of electric cars is essential to provide context within the broader development of personal vehicles.
+Understanding the history of electric cars is essential to provide context within the broader development of personal vehicles.

 Electric cars have been around a lot longer than today’s Tesla Motors or even the General Motors EV1 of the late 1990s.